DavideZanolini/SDN_Traffic_Monitoring_for_DoS_attacks/README.md

 The main objectives of this project are:
 - **Traffic Monitoring**: Monitor network traffic in real-time to detect anomalies and potential DoS attacks.
 - **Machine Learning**: Use machine learning algorithms to analyze network traffic patterns and predict potential threats.
-- **DoS Attack Mitigation**: Implement strategies to mitigate the impact of detected DoS attacks.
+- **DoS Attack Mitigation** (work in progress): Implement strategies to mitigate the impact of detected DoS attacks.
 - **Simulated Infrastructure**: Create a simulated network environment to test and validate the effectiveness of the implemented solutions.

 ## Features